Deltares-research/HydroFlows/tests/_large_data/README.md

 python make_registry.py
 ```

-Finally, update the added/modified data, including the registry.txt file in the artifact data of the [test-data release](https://github.com/Deltares-research/HydroFlows/releases/tag/test-data).
+Finally, update the added/modified data, including the registry.txt file in the artifact data.
 This can be done by pressing the "Edit" button on the release page and uploading the new data.